 Most hotel reservations are immediate and binding, especially when booking directly with the supplier (hotel chain).
 Some Airbnb bookings are automatic but most (my estimate) still require sending a request to the owner, receiving approval, and then booking the property.
 I have read a very small percentage of Airbnb reviews where the reservation was made far in advance but cancelled by the owner within a month of the check in date.
 I certainly would not risk booking (or advise someone else to book) such a place.

-Hotel refund process is usually better than Airbnb refund policy.
+The hotel refund process is usually better than Airbnb refund policy.
 Most hotel reservations can be cancelled or altered up to the day of arrival or perhaps 24 hours prior but Airbnb users are usually locked into their itinerary once it is booked.
 Note however that several times I have cancelled Airbnb stays in advance (within the appropriate guidelines) and received a full refund.

 After more than 25 years of trip planning (for myself and others), I have refined processes for hotel and Airbnb searches.
-While it usually takes some time to research and decide on a hotel property, it is a fraction of the effort and time of Airbnb searches.
+While it usually takes some time to research and decide on a hotel property, it less than the effort and time of Airbnb searches.
 Because of the unique nature of vacation rental properties, it simply takes more time and effort to research possibilities, narrow down the choices, contact the owners, and make a decision.

 5. Hotel Loyalty Programs

 I knew when I asked Ed Pizzarello for a quote about why hotel loyalty trumps Airbnb rentals, it was like asking if a rock star wanted some recreational substance (yes, loyalty points ARE like crack.
 I said it!).
 He recently wrote A Cautionary Tale on Airbnb and frequently travels with his family so I was interested in his viewpoint.
 Ed shared this with me: